jbdelete/UFDEV/Readme.md

 1. You modify files in your working tree.
 2. You selectively stage just those changes you want to be part of your next commit, which adds only those changes to the staging area.
-3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.
+3. You do a commit, which takes the files that are in the staging area and stores that snapshot permanently to your Git directory.
+We will usuall not do a stage and uodate our changer with a single command.

 If you try to commit change to the remote repository but somone elses has pushed changes to it, then you will have to pull the remote version so that your version